Adversarial Prompt Distillation for Vision-Language Models: Introduction

-Various defense strategies~\cite{li2024one,zhang2023adversarial, ji2024advlora, zhou2024few, mao2022understanding, schlarmann2024robust, wang2024pre} have been proposed to address the adversarial vulnerability of pre-trained VLMs (e.g., CLIP), with most of them focusing on the image modality robustness against adversarial image attacks.
-Among these methods, Adversarial Prompt Tuning (APT) has been shown to be a promising approach~\cite{li2024one,zhang2023adversarial, zhou2024few}.
-APT methods apply adversarial training~\cite{madry2017towards, zhang2019theoretically, wang2019improving} during prompt tuning to allow efficient robustification of the CLIP image encoder for downstream tasks.
-Two representative adversarial prompt tuning methods are AdvPT~\cite{zhang2023adversarial} and APT~\cite{li2024one}.
-AdvPT pre-generates a set of fixed adversarial images based on the image encoder and then tunes textual prompts to defend against those fixed adversarial images.
-While showing certain robustness on pre-generated adversarial images, AdvPT is still vulnerable to adversarial images generated on the fly during inference.
-The APT method, on the other hand, exploits an adversarially finetuned CLIP image encoder as a robust backbone~\cite{mao2022understanding} to further improve its robustness through text prompt tuning.
-However, obtaining a robust backbone for CLIP via adversarial full finetune is computationally expensive.
-Moreover, both methods are single-modal defense methods that utilize textual prompts to address the visual vulnerability, limiting their effectiveness in either robustness or clean accuracy.
+Numerous defense strategies ~\cite{li2024one,zhang2023adversarial,ji2024advlora, zhou2024few, schlarmann2024robust, wang2024pre, mao2022understanding} have been proposed to mitigate adversarial vulnerabilities in VLMs like CLIP, primarily focusing on visual robustness against image attacks.
+Among these methods, Adversarial Prompt Tuning (APT) ~\cite{li2024one,zhang2023adversarial,zhou2024few} has been shown to be a promising approach.
+APT methods apply adversarial training ~\cite{madry2017towards,zhang2019theoretically} during prompt optimization ~\cite{lester2021power,jia2022visual,khattak2023maple} to enhance CLIP's robustness.
+Two notable APT variants are AdvPT~\cite{zhang2023adversarial}, which defends against fixed pre-generated adversarial images through text prompt tuning but fails against dynamic attacks, and APT~\cite{li2024one}, which uses an adversarially fine-tuned CLIP backbone for improved robustness.
+However, both methods suffer from limitations: AdvPT's static defense is easily bypassed, while APT relies on a robust backbone.
+Crucially, their reliance on single-modal (textual) defenses constrains both robustness and clean accuracy.

-In this work, we focus on enhancing the robustness of the raw (non-robust) CLIP image encoder to adversarial image attacks and propose a novel defense method named \textbf{Adversarial Prompt Distillation (APD)}.
-APD is a bimodal APT method that inserts learnable prompts in both the textual and visual branches to strengthen adversarial robustness in the joint image-text representation space.
-Furthermore, it takes the raw CLIP model as student and leverages knowledge distillation~\cite{hinton2015distilling} with another cleanly-trained teacher CLIP model to boost its robustness and clean accuracy.
-Note that, as a bimodal method, APD tunes both the visual and textual branches of the CLIP model.
-Compared to existing works, our defense setting is more challenging as both the student and teacher models are non-robust.
-This also makes our method more practical as it can be applied to any CLIP model trained via standard pre-training.
+In this work, we introduce \textbf{Adversarial Prompt Distillation (APD)}, a bimodal defense method designed to enhance the robustness of standard CLIP models on downstream tasks without relying on robustly pre-trained backbones.
+APD inserts learnable prompts into both visual and textual branches of the model, effectively strengthening cross-modal alignment and enabling the model to better resist adversarial perturbations.
+It also employs knowledge distillation~\cite{hinton2015distilling} from a clean teacher CLIP model to improve the adversarial robustness and clean accuracy of the student CLIP model.
+Unlike prior work, APD operates under a more challenging setting where neither the student nor teacher models are robustly-trained, making it broadly applicable to standard pre-trained CLIP models.